Exploring Wav2vec 2.0 fine-tuning for improved speech emotion recognition: Method

-We replace the TAPT objective with our new P-TAPT objecive.
-We add a position-wise linear head composed of two linear layers to predict the cluster assignments of the masked frames.
-In practice, we run multiple k-means clustering with different number of clusters, and our model needs to predict an ensemble of cluster assignments with multiple linear heads.
-This cluster ensemble technique is shown to facilitate representation learning in HuBERT~\cite{hsu2021hubert}, a recently developed self-supervised speech representation learning model.
+We then replace the TAPT objective with our new P-TAPT objective.
+We add a position-wise linear head composed of two linear layers to predict the k-means cluster assignments of the masked frames.
+In practice, we run multiple k-means clustering with a different number of clusters, and our model needs to predict an ensemble of cluster assignments with multiple linear heads.
+This cluster ensemble technique is shown to facilitate representation learning in HuBERT~\cite{hsu2021hubert}, a recent self-supervised speech representation learning model.